 A Clean Canvas

 You can always use your amp’s clean setting as a canvas for distortion pedals.
 However, don’t let this fool you into thinking that you don’t need a good quality amp!
 Even the greatest effects pedals can sound terrible through a crappy amp.
 Pedals aren’t for fixing the quality of your sound, but for enhancing it.
-You can even combine overdrive, fuzz, and distortion pedals with your amp’s high-gain channel to create some interesting tones!
+If you like to experiment, you can even run an overdrive pedal into a distortion pedal, or a distortion into a fuzz!
+This is called ‘stacking’ and can lead to some interesting tones.

 On the opposite side of the spectrum, some guitarists prefer to get all their gain tones from the amp itself.
-However, because not all amps excel at high-gain music, you’ll need some foresight when purchasing your amp if you choose this route.
-Some amps, like the Peavey 6505, are made to excel at high-gain music.
+They prefer not to mess with pedals either because they don’t like the sound or they don’t want to haul around more gear.
+If you choose to go this route, you’ll need some foresight when purchasing your amp.
+Some amps, like the Peavey 6505, have a ton of gain and are made to excel at high-gain music.
+Others, like most Fender amps, are great at the blues, but will need some help to get into metal territory.

 Thankfully, effects pedals can turn even the most polite amp into a snarling beast.
 However, be aware that certain amps can be temperamental, so be sure to do some research before buying an amp.
 Usually, guitarists will mention if an amp ‘takes’ pedals well.
 This generally means that the clean channel of the amp will work well with distortion pedals.
 If you haven’t already, check out our guide on how to buy an amplifier for some more things to watch out for.